 A four-star general turned statesman, he was a formidable and controversial fixer at the white-hot center of the Nixon and Reagan administrations.

-Alexander Haig's life was a relentless march through the corridors of American power.
-A West Point graduate and decorated Vietnam veteran, he rose to become the Army's vice chief of staff before being summoned to the White House as Henry Kissinger's deputy.
-During the final convulsive years of the Nixon presidency, Haig operated as the de facto chief of staff, a steadying military hand attempting to manage a government in freefall.
-He famously helped oversee the transition to Gerald Ford.
-After serving as NATO Supreme Commander, he returned to the cabinet as Ronald Reagan's Secretary of State, where his assertive, often confrontational style clashed with other advisors.
-Haig possessed a supreme confidence that some saw as competence and others as arrogance, encapsulated in his dramatic declaration 'I am in control here' following the attempt on Reagan's life.
-His career stands as a testament to the complex, sometimes fraught, intersection of the military and civilian command in modern America.
+Alexander Haig graduated from West Point and served as a decorated Vietnam veteran before becoming the Army's vice chief of staff.
+He then joined the White House as Henry Kissinger's deputy.
+During the final convulsive years of the Nixon presidency, Haig operated as the de facto chief of staff, a steadying military hand managing a government in freefall.
+He helped oversee the transition to Gerald Ford.
+After serving as NATO Supreme Commander, he returned to the cabinet as Ronald Reagan's Secretary of State.
+His assertive, often confrontational style clashed with other advisors.
+Haig possessed a supreme confidence that some saw as competence and others as arrogance.
+Following the attempt on Reagan's life, he declared, 'I am in control here.'
+His career illustrates the complex intersection of military and civilian command in modern America.

 1901–1927